psychemedia/sin-eater-resources/src/_first_controversy.md

 *he* being Moggridge,

 > found the more absurd portions of the custom had been abandoned, while some still remained.
-Thus near Llanon, within twenty years, the plate, salt, and bread were retained ; near Swansea (and, indeed, very generally), only the plate and salt."
+Thus near Llanon, within twenty years, the plate, salt, and bread were retained; near Swansea (and, indeed, very generally), only the plate and salt."

 Silvan Evans then attacks the Blackwood's author's logic: